INTERVIEW // JONAS SEAMAN

 Favourite photographer or photo project outside of your genre?

 That’s way too hard.
-I keep a Tumblr called Inspiration Board for this.
+I keep a Tumblr called Inspiration Bored for this.

 Do you have a favourite poem or quote?